microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-roleassignments.md

 ## Conclusion

-You've learnt how to review access to privileged roles in Azure AD.
-In addition to privileged Azure AD roles, you can also use the access reviews API to review access to Azure Resource roles.
-Using the access reviews API, the organization can continually govern privileged access.
+You've learned how to review access to privileged roles in Azure AD.
+You can also use the access reviews API to review access to Azure Resource roles.
+Using this API, the organization can continually govern privileged access to its resources.

 ## See also